ekagra1602/FocusTime-AI/README.md

 An AI-powered web application to enhance productivity and combat procrastination using real-time gesture analysis.

-📌 Overview

-FocusTime AI is a cutting-edge web application that integrates advanced machine learning and computer vision technologies to monitor and improve focus during study sessions.
-By leveraging MediaPipe Holistic and TensorFlow, the app performs real-time gesture analysis to detect signs of procrastination and provide timely interventions to help users stay on track.

 🌟 Features

 Real-Time Gesture Detection: Uses MediaPipe Holistic to extract 471 key points, analyzing body posture, hand movements, and facial expressions.